fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

 ## Install APK

-Once connected, you can use `adb` to install third-party APK apps to the Android instance.
+Once connected, you can use `adb` to install third-party APK apps on the Android instance.

 <tabs>
 <template #Windows>